tommasogattari/Replica-SwinUNet/dataset/dataset.md

 Please enter the output folder: training_synapse
 ```
-If you want to run datapreparation.ipnyb is possibile to use Jupyter Notebook, otherwise they are saved in this github project into these three folers:
+If you want to run datapreparation.ipnyb is possibile to use Jupyter Notebook, otherwise they are saved in this github project into these three folders:

 - training_synapse
 - testing_synapse